DowncityDevdocs

 How auth attaches now

-So authorization is part of the chat workflow, while the concrete policy logic is supplied by the auth plugin.
+That means authorization is part of chat runtime behavior, while the concrete policy logic is supplied by the auth plugin.

 How voice attaches now